centralnicgroup-opensource/rtldev-middleware-go-sdk/README.md

 # go-sdk

-This module is a connector library for the insanely fast 1API Backend API.
-For further informations visit our [homepage](http://1api.net) and do not hesitate to contact us.
+This module is a connector library for the insanely fast HEXONET Backend API.
+For further informations visit our [homepage](http://hexonet.net) and do not hesitate to contact us.

 ## Requirements